AbhishekGit-hash/N-Queens-Problem-using-Genetic-Algorithm/README.md

 # N Queens Problem using Genetic Algorithm

-This notebook illustrates the concept of Genetic Computing through an example (of generating a text "winner takes it all") based approach.
+This repo illustrates the concept of Genetic Computing based approach for the famous N-Queens Problem.

 The genetic algorithm is a method for solving both constrained and unconstrained optimization problems that is based on natural selection, the process that drives biological evolution.
 Ref : Genetic Computing

-The objective is to be able to generate the text "winner takes it all".
-This can be attempted using a conventional probabilistic approach but doing so will take years to get to the solution of the problem.
-The probability of choosing "w" the first character is 1/27 which includes the blank space.
-Similalry for generating the "i" the second character is 1/27 and the same goes for every other character in the text.
-Now doing the calculation of the probability of generating the given text is very low hence this requires a different method to solve the problem.
+The objective is to be able to find an arrangement of N queens on a chess board, such that no queen can attack any other queens on the board.The chess queens can attack in any direction as horizontal, vertical, horizontal and diagonal way.A binary matrix is used to display the positions of N Queens, where no queens can attack other queens.

 In the context of Genetic Computing the following are the key elements